Peer Review Policy

 Why do peer review?

 Peer review is an integral part of scientific publishing that confirms the validity of the manuscript.
-Peer reviewers are experts who volunteer their time to help improve the manuscripts they review.
 By undergoing peer review, manuscripts should become:

 Our Peer Review Policy

-Initial decisions are held by Editors-in-Chief and submitted manuscripts will undergo unbiased preliminary assessment for the suitability to the scope of the journals.
-As an extension to the process, the assessed manuscripts are forwarded to at-least two expert reviewers in the field.
-This is intended to advance the correctness, clarity, and wholeness of manuscripts and help editors to decide whether the manuscript has to be published or not.
-Reports from at least two reviewers will be taken in to consideration for the decision to accept or reject a manuscript.
-Editors can give the updated guidance to the reviewers when required.
-Reviewers are given 3 weeks to send their fair and constructive reviews to Editor, and Editors-in-Chief are aimed to take the final decision within 4 weeks from the manuscript submission.
+Initial decisions are held by Editors-in-Chief and submitted manuscripts will undergo unbiased preliminary assessment for suitability to the scope of the journals.
+The assessed manuscripts are then forwarded to at least two expert reviewers in the field.
+This is intended to advance the correctness, clarity, and wholeness of manuscripts and help editors decide whether the manuscript should be published.

-In case of a negative decision from the editor, authors can challenge the decision with reasonable arguments.
-At the concerned editor’s discretion, manuscripts will be forwarded to additional reviewers and final decisions will be made in support with their implications.
+Appeals: In the case of a negative decision from the editor, authors can challenge the decision with reasonable arguments.
+At the concerned editor’s discretion, manuscripts will be forwarded to additional reviewers, and final decisions will be made in support of their implications.